-Different works published in the last decade use machine learning techniques to improve the diagnosis of doctors~\citep{fatima2017survey, ralbovsky2020towards, haq2021deep, quellec2010wavelet}.
-Taking advantage of the latest \gls{ai} research and applying it to the medical field, different works have obtained impressive results in tasks related to the medical field~\citep{gardezi2019breast}.
+Different works published in the last decade use machine learning techniques to improve the doctors' diagnoses~\cite{fatima2017survey, ralbovsky2020towards, haq2021deep, quellec2010wavelet}.
+Using the latest \gls{ai} research and applying it to the medical field, different works have obtained impressive results in tasks related to the medical field~\cite{gardezi2019breast}.

-Regarding medical imaging algorithms, \glspl{cdss} is a prolific area where in recent years many articles have been published~\citep{musen2021clinical, rani2021decision, rama2022role, tuppad2022machine}.
-These techniques combine the potential \gls{ai} can achieve in extracting the most important features of medical images along with support systems that provide the doctor with the most relevant information in each case~\citep{jiang2016scalable}.
+Regarding medical imaging algorithms, \glspl{cdss} are a prolific area where, in recent years, many articles have been published~\cite{musen2021clinical, rani2021decision, rama2022role, tuppad2022machine}.
+These techniques combine the potential \gls{ai} can achieve in extracting the most important features of medical images and support systems that provide the doctor with the most relevant information in each case~\cite{jiang2016scalable}.

-In this sense, \gls{cbir} arises as a solution where it is possible to make use of all data stored in large databases that, in another context, it would be impossible for a human to fully use.
-There are different works in this area, such as ~\cite{lehmann2005automatic} where the categorisation of medical images from different sources is sought through \gls{cbir} using traditional algorithms to generate image descriptors.
-The recommendation of a similar descriptor is made using the nearest neighbour algorithm, as was done in other research based on descriptors \gls{cbir}, independently of medical imaging~\citep{siradjuddin2019feature, shakarami2020efficient, lehmann2005automatic}.

-The work of ~\cite{tarjoman2013implementation} proposes a simple feature extraction method using \gls{svm}~\citep{cortes1995support} and the Grey Level Co-occurrence Matrix as the main input of each image.
-A similar approximation was followed in ~\cite{kumar2016adapting} where \gls{svm} is used as the descriptor generator mechanism, in this case using different features of the liver images.
-Finally, using the weighted nearest neighbour~\citep{cover1967nearest} a classification of the query is produced.

-The work presented in ~\citep{kobayashi2021decomposing} proposes a \gls{cbir} scheme based on \glspl{ae} to extract the most important features of brain tumour images.
-This work uses three different \gls{ae} that generate three different image descriptors, one focused on the healthy features of the image, the other on the tumour area, and the last one uses the information from the entire image.
-Using these different outputs, researchers can disentangle the normal and abnormal characteristics of the query to provide a controlled recommendation.
-This work combines \gls{dl} techniques along with traditional medical \gls{cbir} to recommend similar images of the database given a certain query.
-The authors then evaluated the accuracy of the recommendation using the Sorensen-Dice coefficient~\citep{dice1945measures, sorensen1948method}, achieving a score of 0.695 in normal anatomy and 0.201 in abnormal.

-Compared to previous research, the present work proposes a \gls{cbir} system for tumour segmentation using \gls{dl} algorithms.
-The proposed \gls{mocae} improves the results of previous work while using less costly information to train the model.
+Respect oncology, there is also different works published in the last years focusing on using the knowledge base available to perform comparative diagnostic \cite{wang2023artificial}.
+The main drawback of these methods is the necessity of structured information for use this knowledge base, where the image descriptors formed by \gls{cv} algorithms can produce great results.